LinguaPhylo/manuscript/README.md

-# manuscript
+# supplementary
-to keep the supplementary materials
+to keep the supplementary materials, especially large files